How to sell online internationally with Shopify

 Custom market-specific pricing controls

-Profit margins can be difficult to measure when you sell products abroad in multiple markets.
-After all, factors such as duties, taxes and shipping vary from one country to the next.
+Measuring profit margins can be challenging when selling products abroad in multiple markets.
+After all, factors such as duties, taxes, and shipping vary from one country to the next.

 As a result, you’ll likely need to develop different pricing strategies for different markets.